k61n/openhkl/doc/sphinx/workflow.rst

 somewhat naive :ref:`sec_pixelsum` .
 The profiles are gennerated and accurate integration performed in subsequent steps.

+The following three integration paramters are explained in detail in :ref:`sec_peakshape` .
+Briefly, however, they are scaling factors that determine the size of the ellipsoids representing the peak and background region.
+The covariance matrix is scaled by a dimensionless :math:`\sigma^2`, such that an ellipsoid scaled by a "peak end" of :math:`\sigma` contains 66.3% of points in the ellipsoid, 95.4% for :math:`2\sigma` and 99.7% for :math:`3\sigma`.
+The ellipsoids (projected to ellipses on the detector scene) can be visualised via the "Show/hide" peaks widget.

 .. table:: Integration parameters

    +-----------------+----------------+---------------------------------+